dropseed/pullapprove-enterprise/docs/content/config/reviews.md

 Setting `reviewed_for: required` can help with situations where a single person is involved in multiple active groups, by forcing them to say which group they are reviewing for and preventing accidental overlapping reviews.

+> Note that if `reviewed_for: required` and you forget to include the "Reviewed-for" line in your review, the review will simply be ignored for that group.

 #### Example use cases:

 - [Global reviewers](/examples/global-reviewers/)